Insights & Resources

 A customer slips on your floor and breaks a wrist.
 Your engineering design contains a calculation error that costs a client $200,000.
 These are fundamentally different risks, and they require fundamentally different insurance policies.
 Here's how to tell them apart.

-Does Home Insurance Cover Roof Leaks in Ontario?
-What's Covered and What's Not
+Does Home Insurance Cover Roof Leaks?
+What's Covered in Ontario

 A windstorm rips shingles off your roof and rain pours in.
 A February ice dam sends water streaming down your bedroom wall.
 Your 25-year-old roof starts leaking during a routine spring rain.
 One of these claims gets paid.
 One is a grey area.
 One gets denied.
 Here's how Ontario home insurance actually handles roof leaks.

-Roughley Insurance Opens Port Perry Office: Bringing 80 Years of Expertise to North Durham
+Roughley Insurance Opens Port Perry Office in North Durham

 After nearly eight decades serving Durham Region from Oshawa and Bowmanville, Roughley Insurance Brokers opens its third office in the heart of Port Perry's historic downtown, bringing personalized insurance service to Scugog Township and North Durham.